Determining the best time to visit Capitol Reef National Park depends on what you want to see and do.

 Springtime is the most popular time for tourists to flock to Utah National Parks.
 The time between April to May is the busiest due to spring break in Utah and the mild temperatures.

-If you want a more peaceful trip, then visiting Utah National Parks in the spring is not for you.
+If you want a more peaceful trip, then visiting Capitol Reef National Park in the spring is not for you.

 Spring weather in Capitol Reef means warmer days with cool nighttime temperatures.